jamf/regatta/docs/api.md

 <a name="mvcc.v1.Compare"></a>

 ### Compare
-Compare property `target` for every KV from DB in `[key, range_end)` with target_union using the operation `result`. e.g. `DB[key].target result target_union.target`, that means that for asymmetric operations LESS and GREATER the target property of the key from the DB is the left-hand side of the comparison.
-The Compare always evaluates to false when key does not exist as well as when the range `[key,range_end)` result is empty range of keys.
+Compare property `target` for every KV from DB in [key, range_end) with target_union using the operation `result`. e.g. `DB[key].target result target_union.target`, that means that for asymmetric operations LESS and GREATER the target property of the key from the DB is the left-hand side of the comparison.
 Examples:
 * `DB[key][value] EQUAL target_union.value`
 * `DB[key][value] GREATER target_union.value`